Editorial

 What Is a Cocktail Menu Built Around?
 Inside Bar Programme Design

 What is a cocktail menu built around?
 It's rarely a random assembly.
-Every strong cocktail menu follows a unifying concept—whether that's a specific spirit, a geographical identity, a historical moment, or a philosophical approach to drinking.
+Every strong cocktail menu follows a unifying concept, whether that is a specific spirit, a geographical identity, a historical moment, or a philosophy of drinking.
 Understanding what menus are built around changes how you read them and what you order.

-I've spent years in New York cocktail bars interviewing bartenders, menu designers, and managers.
-The consistent truth I've found: the best menus aren't built around ingredients.
-They're built around an idea.
+Bartenders and menu designers across New York cocktail bars describe the same pattern: the best menus are not built around ingredients.
+They are built around an idea.
 That idea might be rooted in technique, tradition, geography, or principle, but it always exists first.
 Everything else follows from it.

 Spirit-Forward Menus

 Death & Co's menu is built around the proposition that spirits should shine.
-The bar's philosophy elevates certain categories—rye, cognac, rum—and builds cocktails around them rather than against them.
+The bar's philosophy elevates certain categories such as rye, cognac, and rum, and builds cocktails around them rather than against them.
 When you look at the menu, you don't see ten variations on gin drinks.
 You see a carefully curated selection where the spirit leads.

 This approach demands discipline.
 It means saying no to certain drinks, even if customers ask for them.
 It means the bartenders understand why each spirit appears and what it teaches about balance and taste.